Your complete guide to the Shimano Claris groupset, including its features, strengths and weaknesses

 Why is this?
 One of the most attractive things about Shimano Claris is the fact it comes with Shimano’s famous STI integrated brake and gear levers.
 While Tourney uses a pivoting brake lever and thumb button to control gear selection, Claris uses Shimano’s established Dual Control system.

 That means a paddle underneath the brake lever can be clicked to move the chain down, while the paddle and brake lever pivoting together will push the chain up.
-In operation, then, Claris works in exactly the same way as Shimano’s other higher-quality groupsets.
+In operation, then, Claris works in exactly the same way as Shimano’s other higher-quality group sets, such as Shimano 105.

-Claris also comes with the benefit of being a complete groupset — comprising brake levers, brake calipers, chainset, cassette, and front and rear derailleurs — while Tourney doesn’t have its own series brakes.
+Claris also comes with the benefit of being a complete groupset — comprising brake levers, brake callipers, chainset, cassette, and front and rear derailleurs — while Tourney doesn’t have its own series brakes.

 How does it compare to other Shimano groupsets?